WhitelistVideo

 Google Family Link — Stops Working

 Bypass difficulty: Easy.
-Kids discover this quickly.
+Kids figure this out within days.

 Browser Extension Filters — Disabled